rebrandly/rebrandly-express/README.md

 introducing Branded Links and providing an easy way for everyone to define meaningful links using their custom domain name.

 The `rebrandly-express` router is a middleware you can use in your NodeJS projects using Express router,
-so that you can extend your web server's route after you have deployed it.
+so that you can extend your web server's routes remotely after you have deployed the app.

 ## install